 The structural factorization of the matrix (A) reveals that variations in government consumption expenditures (g) and levels of economic uncertainty (u) exert a positive and significant impact on the inflation rate (+1.22; +4.44), which confirms the initial hypothesis.
-However, fluctuations in tax revenues (t) also lead to an increase in the inflation rate; thus, the second hypothesis of this study is refuted.
-These findings align with those of Sriyana (2019: 1701-1713) and Asandului et al. (2021: 899-919).
+However, fluctuations in tax revenues (t) also lead to an increase in the

-9The results of optimal lag selection and the validity testing of the model are provided in Appendix (A).
+9 The results of optimal lag selection and the validity testing of the model are provided in Appendix (A).